-If an individual or company is being contracted via an Engagement Agreement or Vendor Agreement and is being paid, then this individual or company (also called "payee") needs to be in the Accounts Payable system.
+If an individual or company is being contracted and is being paid, then this individual or company (also called "payee") needs to be in the Accounts Payable system.
 If a payee is not in the system yet, then the payee needs to complete a W-9 IRS Form.
-And if a payee is already in the system, then no W-9 IRS Form is needed.
+However, if a payee is already in the system, then no W-9 IRS Form is needed.

-The W-9 IRS Form accompanies all other payment forms including (a) the Engagement Agreement or Vendor Agreement, and (b) the Payment Request Form (for Chartered Student Organizations or CSOs only) or Expense Request Form (for Registered Student Organizations or RSOs only).
+The W-9 IRS Form accompanies all other payment forms including (a) the signed contract, and (b) the Payment Request Form (for Chartered Student Organizations or CSOs only) or Expense Request Form (for Registered Student Organizations or RSOs only).